-Faculty research is strengthened by the university’s investment in Colonial One, a high-performance computing cluster and storage resource that provides big data initiatives with cutting-edge computing, network capacity and engineering services.
+Faculty research is strengthened by the university’s investment in a high-performance computing cluster and storage resource that provides big data initiatives with cutting-edge computing, network capacity and engineering services.

 VSTC offers degree and certificate programs in cross-disciplinary and STEM-based disciplines including cybersecurity, education, engineering, health sciences, information technology and nursing.
 As a leader in the innovative delivery of education to non-traditional learners, many programs are designed to match the needs of professional students with evening, weekend and online courses.